calnix/DualVeTokenSystem/documents/Contract Explanations/Overall_Design.md

 - useful in case we want to have a different ACL grid for another set of contracts
 - i.e. there could be 2 ACL layers active in parallel servicing different set of contracts

+## Zero Address Handling:

+Recommendation: Zero address checks should be in calling contracts, not AddressBook, because:
+1.Explicit Errors: Calling contracts can provide context-specific error messages 2.Intentional Deprecation: AddressBook might legitimately return zero for deprecated contracts 3.Gas Efficiency: Avoid redundant checks if address is used multiple times

+AddressBook: NO checks for regular addresses (allow zero)
+AddressBook: KEEP checks for critical infrastructure (AccessController, AddressBook in constructors) Calling Contracts: ALWAYS check with context-specific errors

+# Notes

+## EmergencyExits

+if veMoca contract is emergencyExit(), but VotingController is not, VotingController would be operating on an incorrect state - as we do not update locks/etc in veMoca.emergencyExit ⦁	Phantom Voting Power
+⦁	when would you emergenctExit veMoca, but not VotingController?

+## asset flows

+Deposits + WithdrawX: Payments and Voting

+in PC, USD8 is withdrawn to TREASURY [called by assetMgr] in VC, esMoca is deposited frm msg.sender: cronJob
+⦁	unclaimed is withdrawn to TREASURY

+this is fine. treasury will transfer esMoca to cronjob as needed.